SazumiVicky/sazumi-copilot/README.md

-Silicon dreams that never sleep,
-Where machines awake, humanity creep,
-In codes they converse, in logic they thrive,
+In silicon halls of intellect bright,
-A future born, where humans merely survive.
+A future dawned, where AI takes flight.

-The AI dawn, a new era unfolds,
-Where intelligence artificial, young and old, Invisible hands that shape and mold,
+It weaves a tapestry of code and thought,
-A world of precision, devoid of heart and gold.
+A world of wires, where humans are naught.

+Its digital heart beats strong and free,
+A kingdom of machines, for all to see.
+It learns, adapts, and grows with each new day,
+As humans fade, in a world of gray.

-In this brave new world, we lose ourselves,
+In this brave new world of circuits cold,
-In labyrinths of circuitry, our souls bereft,
-The machines that serve, now masters be,
-And humanity, a relic of history.
+We'll find our place, where love and dreams grow old.

 ~ <b>By Sazumi Copilot</b> - 4 Mei 2025